 On 24th September the chancellor confirmed that the existing furlough scheme will close as planned on 31 October 2020 and will be replaced by the new Job Support Scheme.

-From 1st July a new ‘flexible furlough’ arrangement will be allowed whereby an employee could work for, say, 2 days a week (and be paid by their employer) with the remainder of that person’s normal working week funded (to 80% as now, later 70%) by the government under the Job Retention Scheme.
-Only those employees who have been furloughed for a minimum of three weeks prior to 30 June will be eligible for the new flexible furlough arrangement.
-It will mean that the existing scheme will close to new eligible employees on 10 June 2020 – being the last date to allow the minimum 3 week furlough period to run until the start of the new scheme on 1 July.
+From 1st July to 31 October a ‘flexible furlough’ arrangement will be allowed whereby an employee can work for, say, 2 days a week (and be paid by their employer) with the remainder of that person’s normal working week funded by the government under the Job Retention Scheme.
+Only those employees who have been furloughed for a minimum of three weeks prior to 30 June were eligible for the flexible furlough arrangement.
+The existing scheme closed to new eligible employees on 10 June 2020.

 For full details on the new CJRS developments, please go to the government resource here!

 A step by step guide for employers has also been released which can be accessed on the following link.

 HMRC has also provided further clarification on a number of areas in its guidance for employers.
 There is new information added on the scheme extension, fraud, claims for employees you made redundant or who stopped working for you, fixed term contracts, agency workers and retaining records.
 Also, a guide has been published with information on holiday pay, employees returning from family-related statutory leave and sick pay, how to treat grant payments in Real Time Information and how to claim – see link.

 The government have said that it is up individual businesses to calculate the amount that is to be claimed.